 Supporters of the Medicare for All plan believe that healthcare is a right and should be provided by the government so no one is excluded based on income, where they live, or what pre-existing conditions they may have.
 Critics believe it to be cost-prohibitive and disruptive to individuals who get their insurance plans through their employers’ benefits packages.

 Are you confused by all of the information related to Medicare?
 You’re not alone.
-Medicare program information, plans, and enrollment can be overwhelming, and it can be daunting to try to navigate the waters of health insurance coverage once you get to retirement age.
+Medicare program information, plans, and Medicare enrollment can be overwhelming, and it can be daunting to try to navigate the waters of health insurance coverage once you get to retirement age.